Liyue-Chen/STContext/README.md

 | Payment Method | Method used for payment                                                              | Credit Card, PayPal, Debit Card                                        |

+### Load and Use

+This section provides an overview of the steps for preparing and organizing contextual datasets.
+The following processes are included:

+1. **Data Preprocessing**: The data is preprocessed to align and filter the traffic data using a feature transformation script.
+2. **Storage of Processed Data**: The processed data is saved in a directory organized by area, road, and point of interest, so on, with files named `City+TimeSpan+DataType.csv` (e.g., `NYC_2016_2017_POI_transformed.npy`).
+3. **File Types**: Description of file types used for storing different kinds of information:
+   - `xxx.geo` for geographic entity attributes
+   - `xxx.rel` for relationships between entities
+   - `xxx.dyna` for traffic condition information.
+   - `config.json` for supplementary table descriptions.
+4. **Customization**: Users can create their own function for data preparation (i.e., transformation function) and run construction scripts to adapt to various datasets.

+## Historical Weather

 **Historical Weather**

 | Attribute       | Description                                                      | Example                                           |